ell-sie/heart-disease-analysis/README.md

 ## Results

+## Results

 The analysis results include clustering performance metrics such as the Silhouette Score and Davies-Bouldin Index for each of the clustering algorithms used.

+### Performance Metrics

+- **K-means:**
+  - Silhouette Score: 0.1268
+  - Davies-Bouldin Index: 2.5833
+- **Hierarchical Clustering:**
+  - Silhouette Score: 0.1017
+  - Davies-Bouldin Index: 2.8409
+- **DBSCAN:**
+  - Did not create enough clusters for evaluation
+- **Gaussian Mixture Models (GMM):**
+  - Silhouette Score: 0.0687
+  - Davies-Bouldin Index: 2.8767

+### Visualizations

 Visualizations generated using PCA and t-SNE provide insights into the clusters formed by each algorithm.

+## Conclusions

+- **K-means clustering** performed the best among the algorithms tested based on both the Silhouette Score and the Davies-Bouldin Index.
+- Hierarchical clustering and GMM had lower performance scores compared to K-means.
+- DBSCAN did not produce enough clusters, suggesting that either further tuning of its parameters is necessary, or it might not be suitable for this dataset.

+The analysis shows that K-means is the most effective clustering algorithm for identifying patients with high risk of developing heart disease based on the given dataset.

 ## Repository Structure